isomerpages/moe-punggolgreenpri/_our-curriculum/CCAs.md

 variant: markdown
 description: ""
 ---
+Co-Curricular Activities (CCA) are essential for a child to develop holistically.
+They are appropriate avenues to cultivate a life-long passion for a particular pursuit.
+Through sustained participation, students would learn knowledge, skills and values that are relevant to the CCA group.

+They would learn core values, social and emotional competencies and the emerging 21st Century competencies.
+This would help the child to lead a balanced life and seek continuous improvement in the future.
+While pursuing their interests and passions, PGPS students experience leadership challenges and foster strong friendships with their peers.

+CCA is strongly encouraged for students at PGPS.
+Students can choose from any of these four categories:

 <table style="width: 850px; border-collapse: collapse;">
 	<colgroup><col style="width: 200px"><col style="width: 250px"><col style="width: 200px"><col style="width: 200px"></colgroup>
 	<tbody><tr>